 Remember, that if you are unsure as to whether you are eligible to claim, you can use HMRC’s calculator.
 This can be used for any current benefit scheme given by the government currently.
 Soon you will be able to use this calculator for determining whether or not you are eligible for claiming Universal Credit.

 Unlike other benefits, the pension scheme from the UK government will not be merged with the incoming Universal Credit scheme.
 This means that, for now, those who claim the state pension will receive it.
-For more information on the pension from the UK government, how to claim, or to find out if you are eligible, you can contact a member of staff on the number above.
+For more information on the pension from the UK government, how to claim, or to find out if you are eligible, call the DWP Pensions Helpline.
 From there, someone will aim to help you or transfer you to someone who can.

 If you live in the UK, you can receive help towards funeral costs from the Social Fund, which is looked after by the DWP.
 The funeral payment scheme can be given to anyone on low income or other benefits.
 You have to repay the fund with any money received in the will of the deceased (if you receive anything).
 To claim for this payment you must be a relative or a spouse of the deceased.